SebastienHx/SebastienHx/README.md

 - 🎮[VIM]() : A website allowing a player to access all the items belonging to them and sort them in game according to their different perks combinaison.
 Thus, the player can remove easily all bad items.

 - 👨‍🦯[PolyBlind]() : Project realized during a hackathon to help blind people to read.
+- 🌱[Green Proximity](): Project realized during a hackathon to showcase local services accessible on foot.
+(15min)

+- 🐢[Turtlehoot]() : Second year final project that is a Kahoot Clone with additional features.
 - ♟️[Chess game]() : Creation of a chess game as the final project of a C++ course.